 How to Beat Your Struggle for Self-Control this Christmas

-The struggle with self-control is real once the Christmas programs and parties start happening.
+The struggle with self-control is real even without the Christmas programs and parties happening this year.
 My struggle is with eating too much chocolate as I make cookies.
-Maybe yours is with overeating, overspending, that extra Netflix or too much time on Facebook.
+Maybe yours is with overeating, overspending, that extra Netflix, or obsessing with what your friends are doing on Facebook.

 Oh my, but the struggle is real!